Destinations Italy Umbria & Le Marche

 Must orderNursino Ramen + a Sagrantino pairing

-One Michelin star plus a Michelin Green Star inside the 16th-century Palazzo Seneca in Norcia (the Umbrian truffle and salumi town, half-rebuilt after the 2016 earthquake) — the Bianconi family on their fifth generation, chefs Fabio Cappiello and Fumiko Sakai pulling from the Sibillini mountains.
-The signature Nursino Ramen (mushroom and ham consommé) is why Michelin inspectors keep coming back.
+One Michelin star plus a Michelin Green Star inside the 16th-century Palazzo Seneca in Norcia (the Umbrian truffle and salumi town, half-rebuilt after the 2016 earthquake).
+The Bianconi family are on their fifth generation; head chef Fabio Cappiello (a veteran of the Bianconi kitchens for over fifteen years) and co-chef Fumiko Sakai pull from the traditions of the Sibillini mountains and the Norcia black-pork heritage.
+The signature Nursino Ramen (mushroom and ham consommé) is why the inspectors keep coming back.
 Five tasting menus including a vegetarian; dinner only, closed Wed; book by 8 p.m. the night before.

 Norcia · Via Cesare Battisti 101 Michelin + Green StarDinner only